ericsonga/APCSAReview/_sources/Unit3-If-Statements/topic-3-3-if-else.rst

 4. How many animals can your game now guess?
 How many test-cases are needed to test all branches of your code?

 5. If your class has time, your teacher may ask you to expand this game or to create a similar game to guess something else like singers or athletes.
-Spend some time planning your questions on paper and drawing out the tree before coding it.
+Spend some time planning your questions on paper and drawing out the decision tree before coding it.

 .. raw:: html